magna-sec/CustomKali/README.md

 - Just overall makes Kali look less tacky

 This repo will probably become a dumping ground for "DON'T FORGET THAT GITHUB"

+To Do:
+ - Make git/download etc just 1 yml file each, pass the folder
+ - Burp Pro with variable for license
+ - Adjust terminal font size